opendi-org/opendi-org.github.io/docs/index.md

 # Welcome to OpenDI
 We're glad you're here!
-The purpose of this website is to publish OpenDI standards and assets for you to use and contribute to.
+The purpose of this website is to publish OpenDI standards and resources for you to use and contribute to.

 Currently, standards are in draft / working draft format and may need significant additions, adjustments, or other [contributions](./How%20To%20Contribute.md) before they are ready for full use.